sftpplus/sftpplus-docs/src/doc_source/events/events.rst

-Management and Local Manager Events
+Management and Web Manager Events
 ===================================